jkatsanis/SpriteEngineUI/Readme.md

     In the folder open the .exe and create a new project by clicking on the create button.

-    A File Dialog will open, select where u want to create the project and hit the '**+**' button.
+    A file dialog will open, select where u want to create the project and hit the '**+**' button.

     All the files from the **template** folder will be automatically copied to the location the user selected his project to be.